vsmid/rudimentary/README.md

 * Finish tests and README docs
 * Add environment to Instance and implement loading based on environment variable in configuration
 * Create test utilities (see Context tests for creating mock context)
 * Add Array as new content type - Json content type can currently handle it but this will some refactor to be more efficient.
-Also, better constraint definition for arrays is needed.
+Consider giving Json inferred type?